-The map on page 8 shows the extent of the designated Rodmersham Church Street Conservation Area.
+The map on page 7 shows the extent of the proposed Rodmersham Church Conservation Area.
 It also shows listed buildings which appeared on the National Heritage List in October 2021 and other buildings which have been assessed as having local heritage interest.

-2.0 RODMERSHAM CHURCH STREET CHARACTER APPRAISAL
+2.0 RODMERSHAM CHURCH CHARACTER APPRAISAL